 Australian businesses operating in international markets need to be aware of their obligations under Australian and foreign law with respect to dealing with foreign public officials.

 Bribery of foreign public officials is a serious crime under Australian law, punishable by fines and imprisonment.
 Australian individuals and companies can be prosecuted in Australia for bribing foreign officials when overseas.
 In addition, most foreign countries have laws that prohibit offering or giving a benefit to government officials to improperly influence their actions.

-For more information, including in relation to facilitation payments, go to the Attorney General's Department on foreign bribery.
+For more information, including in relation to facilitation payments, go to the Attorney General's Department webpage on foreign bribery.